shakeel-faiz/FF/seo/blog-traffic-investigate/mkvbetter.md

 ## **Introduction**

-When it comes to video formats, MKV and MP4 are two of the most popular choices.
+When it comes to video formats, [MKV and MP4][1] are two of the most popular choices.
 Both are widely used and offer distinct features, but how do they compare?
 Is MKV better than MP4?
 The answer depends on your specific needs, such as quality, compatibility, and file size.
 Let’s dive into the details to help you make an informed decision.

 ## **What Is MKV?**

-MKV, short for Matroska Video, is a free and open-source multimedia container format.
+MKV, short for Matroska Video, is a free and open-source [multimedia container format][3].
 It’s designed to hold multiple video, audio, subtitle, and metadata tracks in a single file.
 MKV is highly versatile and often used for high-quality video files, such as Blu-ray rips or videos with multiple subtitle options.

 ## **What Is MP4?**